 The following table sets forth selected pro forma and historical per share information of Allscripts, and unaudited pro forma condensed combined per share information reflecting the Merger, the Share Issuance and the special cash dividend, under the purchase method of accounting.
 Allscripts is providing this information for illustrative purposes only.
-You should read this information in conjunction with the selected historical financial information and financial information of MHS, included elsewhere in this proxy statement, the historical financial statements of Allscripts and related notes contained in the Allscripts annual report on Form 10-K for the year ended December 31, 2007, as amended, and the Allscripts quarterly report on Form 10-Q for the period ended March 31, 2008, which have been incorporated by reference into this proxy statement and the Allscripts and MHS Unaudited Pro Forma Condensed Financial Statements beginning on page 95 of this proxy statement, and in the other documents incorporated by reference herein that are described under the section entitled "Where You Can Find More Information" beginning on page 160.
+You should read this information in conjunction with the selected historical financial information and financial information of MHS, included elsewhere in this proxy statement, the historical financial statements of Allscripts and related notes contained in the Allscripts annual report on Form 10-K for the year ended December 31, 2007, as amended, and the Allscripts quarterly reports on Form 10-Q for the period ended March 31, 2008 and the period ended June 30, 2008, which have been incorporated by reference into this proxy statement and the Allscripts and MHS Unaudited Pro Forma Condensed Financial Statements beginning on page 95 of this proxy statement, and in the other documents incorporated by reference herein that are described under the section entitled "Where You Can Find More Information" beginning on page 155.

 The unaudited pro forma condensed combined per share information is derived from, and should be read in conjunction with, the Allscripts and MHS Unaudited Pro Forma Condensed Combined Financial Statements and related notes beginning on page 95 of this proxy statement.
-The historical per share information is derived from the audited financial statements of Allscripts as of and for the year ended December 31, 2007 and the unaudited financial statements of Allscripts for the three months ended March 31, 2008.
+The historical per share information is derived from the audited financial statements of Allscripts as of and for the year ended December 31, 2007 and the unaudited financial statements of Allscripts for the three and six months ended June 30, 2008.